THK Gallery

 This schism underscores the multiple expressions possible of the photography medium.
 Her vibrant colours and compositions challenge the viewers assumptions about the African experience.
 Her subjects are free and expressive, demonstrating that African identity is ever-changing and not a monolithic experience.

-• The Queen, 2019 Edition of 8 plus 2 AP Archival inkjet print on enhanced matte paper
+• Nonzuzo Gxekwa The Queen, 2019 42 x 59.4 cm Archival inkjet print on enhanced matte paper Edition of 8 plus 2 artist's proofs

 The Queen, 2019